pauljickling/rpgblog/_posts/2023-09-15-complicating-random-encounters.md

 | 5 | Change in local conditions |
 | 6 | Roll 2d6 and combine results |

 Most of these are fairly straight forward encounter die outcomes.
 When encountering two different factions you can roll a reaction die to see how the factions exist in relation to one another.
 To help set the scene you might also want to make a roll about what their hostilities or cooperation is about.
-Vaults of Vaarnhas lots of tables for that sort of thing, but here are some general goals that are kind of generic and work in a variety of settings:
+Vaults of Vaarn has lots of tables for that sort of thing, but here are some general goals that are kind of generic and work in a variety of settings:

 - Water
 - To Get Somewhere